Why cultural understanding has GOT to be on a business' to-do list

-If your goal is to improve transnational growth, then learning the business culture of another country is vital to getting a return on investment.
+If your goal is to improve transnational growth, then learning the business culture of another country is vital to progressing an opportunity and getting a return on investment.

-Indonesians have a very different dynamic in their business relationships, and a smarter approach in that meeting room can lead to a more successful outcome.
+Indonesians have a very different dynamic in their business relationships.
+A smarter approach and some cultural knowledge in that meeting room would likely have lead to a more successful outcome.

-“The main thing is to keep that relationship going, even if you don’t hear back from them,” said Director at Key Options Tracey Monahan, who spoke at the event.
+“The main thing is to keep that relationship going, even if you don’t hear back from them,” she said.

 “The main thing is to keep that relationship going, even if you don’t hear back from them.” – Tracey Monahan, Director at Key Options